Canadian Law Programs (LLB or JD)

 Your first step is to obtain a Certificate of Qualification from the National Committee on Accreditation (the ‘NCA’) of the Federation of Law Societies of Canada.
 This certificate will state that you have the education and training equivalent to that of a law graduate from an accredited Canadian law school.
 Bond University will submit your transcripts directly to the NCA at the completion of your program and you will submit an online application and provide some other supporting documents (including transcripts from any other universities attended).

-The NCA will require you to sit for a minimum of five examinations in Canadian law.
-Current graduates have been prescribed five exams only, but future graduate may be prescribed more.
+The NCA will require you to sit for a minimum of five Challenge Exams in Canadian law.
+Current graduates have been prescribed five exams only, but future graduates may be prescribed more.
 The five exams are Constitutional Law, Criminal Law, Administrative Law, Foundations of Canadian Law and Canadian Professional Conduct.
 The exams are offered four times a year – January, April, August and October.

 Bond University offers four of the Canadian Law classes (Constitutional Law, Criminal Law, Administrative Law, Foundations of Canadian Law) so you will take exams for these classes twice – once at Bond and then again at the NCA.
 The fifth class (Canadian Professional Conduct) is also provided by Bond, but it's a seminar and not a graded class.